DougGregor/swift-evolution/proposals/NNNN-init-accessors.md

 ### `init` accessor signatures

 `init` accessor declarations can optionally specify a signature.
-An `init` accessor signature is composed of the `newValue` parameter, a list of stored properties that are initialized by this accessor specified with the `initializes:` label, and a list of stored properties that are accessed by this accessor specified with the `accesses:` label:
+An `init` accessor signature is composed of a parameter for the initial value, a list of stored properties that are initialized by this accessor specified with the `initializes:` label, and a list of stored properties that are accessed by this accessor specified with the `accesses:` labe, all of which are optionall:

 ```swift
 struct S {